yatorho/SC24_ADE/figure12/README.md

 # Evaluation for Figure 12 in the paper.

 Our distributed experiments are implemented in a supercomputing center equipped with a `slurm` scheduling system.
-Make sure there are eight nodes availble in your cluster, and each node has at least four GPUs.
+Make sure there are eight nodes available in your cluster, and each node has at least four GPUs.

-Then enter root directory of the project, and run the following command:
+Then enter the root directory of the project, and run the following command:

 ```
 figure12/run.sh {your_account} {your_partition}